atlassian-archive/dataschool/dataschool/_chapters/fundamentals-of-analysis/what-is-data-and-why-should-i-care.md

 section: book
 title: What is Data and Why Should I Care
 meta_title: Why should you care about data
 description: Learn about why data is relevant to all people.
-It is the basis to answer questions scientifically
+Data is the basis to answer any question scientifically
 number:
 authors:
 - _people/stewart-hillhouse.md